yk-liu/yk-liu.github.io/_posts/2019-05-23-Crash-Course-on-Knots-Theory/2019-05-23-Crash-Course-on-Knots-Theory.md

 > For a long time why such skein relations would work remained a mystery.
 Turns out the skein relation is deeply connected to various fields in physics, such as statistical mechanics and quantum field theory, which we shall discuss in the following section.

-# Jone's Polynomial: Knots and Physics
+# Jones Polynomial: Knots and Physics

-## Discovery of Jone's Polynomial and Its Infulence
+## Discovery of Jones Polynomial and Its Infulence

 > In the summer of 1982, Vaughan Jones was presenting a lecture on von Neumann algebras in Geneva.
 At the end of his talk Didier Hatt-Arnold, a graduate student in the audience, suggested that the relations in his algebraic structures were similar to those in the braid groups.
 Soon afterwards, Jones worked out how to construct representations of the braid groups into his algebras, but he did not immediately recognize their significance.
 The following summer, Jones realized that the image of $\mathbb B _ 5$ under one of the representations was the projective symplectic group $\mathrm{PSp}(4, \ints _ 3)$, the finite simple group of order $25920$.
 Thinking that this might be of some interest, Jones arranged to discuss his representations with Joan Birman.
 >